Robert-van-Engelen/tinylisp/README.md

 ## How is tinylisp so small?

-Using NaN boxing and BCD boxing (for BCD floating point) and some programming tricks in C.  See my [article](tinylisp.pdf) for details and examples.
+Using NaN boxing and BCD boxing and some programming tricks in C.  See my [article](tinylisp.pdf) for details, examples and detailed instructions how to extend tinylisp with more features.

 ## Project code